JeffersonLab/AIOP-PIER/examples/Flappy_Bird_gymnasium/README.md

 ### Training an RL model

 Use the `flappy_RL_train.py` script to train and save a model.
-The script is set to train for up to 200,000 time steps.
+The script is set to train for up to 500,000 time steps.
 This is culumlative over many games.
-The first obstacle will collide with the player at 75 time steps so many games will be "played" during the first part of the learning process in these 200k steps.
+The first obstacle will collide with the player at 75 time steps so many games will be "played" during the first part of the learning process in these 500k steps.

 #### Observstion and Action Space
 As noted above, the action space in this example is discrete with only two possible actions: *flap* or *no-flap*.
 (OK, so *no-flap* is really not an action and is more of a non-action, but you get it.)

 The observation space is just 3 values:
-- y-difference between play and gap of next obstacle.
-Negative values when the player is higher than the gap, positive values when it is lower, and zero when it is lined up with the gap.
+- y-difference between player and gap of next obstacle.
+This has negative values when the player is higher than the gap, positive values when it is lower, and zero when it is lined up with the gap.
-- y-velocity of player
+- y-velocity of player.
+Negative values for when it is going up and positive values when it is going down due to how screen y coordinates are defined
 - x-position of next obstacle

 Note that only the next obstacle is considered of importance here.